williamdwatson/MeasurementModel/README.md

 # Measurement Model
 A GUI Python-based impedance measurement model tool.
+This project served as my University of Florida honors thesis.
 _mm.py_ is the program launching point.
-See _Measurement_model_guide.pdf_ for a very in-depth look at the program's abilities.
+_Measurement_model_guide.pdf_ is a very in-depth look at the program's abilities.
-This project served as my University of Florida honors thesis.

 ### Features
 ##### Importing data